CSC335-Fall2020/csc335-ereader-team1/README.md

 Jack Guerin

 Please note that if you are using eclipse you should have Text file encoding set to UTF-8 in order for some text files to work.
 Window > Preferences > General > Workspace.
+Program works with both file names and complete file paths.
 "Wow" factors used are Light/Dark mode style toggles, and a landing page logo image (also of the Light/Dark variety).
 Files are Book.java, EReaderController.java, EReaderMain.java, EReaderModel.java, and EReaderView.java.
 JUnit test file is EReaderControllerTest.java